21 Operational Issues in ITIL Standard Practice

 -

-IT lacks accountability in the value it delivers.
+IT lacks accountability for the value it delivers.